Moving To Brazil

 • Letter authorizing Destination Agent to clear shipment

-• Only two shipments are permitted, one by sea and one by air
+• Permission of only two shipments, one by sea and one by air.

 • Shipments must arrive in Brazil no sooner than three months before or no later than six months after Customer’s arrival

-In Brazil, some articles may not be imported whatsoever.
-These items include, but may not be limited to:
+In Brazil, certain articles may prohibit importation.
+These items include, but are not limited to:

 • Illegal drugs